Lightning323/CalorieCoach/README.md

 ### APIs
 #### Open Food Facts API
 https://github.com/openfoodfacts/openfoodfacts-js

-No API is required here
+(No API key required!)

 #### Getting started with Gemini API
 https://ai.google.dev/gemini-api/docs/quickstart

-You will want to obtain an API key.
-Enter it in your `.env` file
+Obtain an API key and enter it in your `.env` file as shown above